zhangzheheng12345/Lightest/README.md

 **Lightest**, the name of the project, means it provides a extremely light but meanwhile string C++ unit test framework.
 It's also quite flexible and customizable.

 The core library file is `/src/lightest.h`.
 Extensions will be provided in the future.
+I promise that I'll keep the core extremely light.

 It's header only.
 If you suddenly want to do some small experiments, or decide to write a very light project ( probably like this one ), **Lightest** will be a excellent choice.

 Following features are supported:

 * Automatic registration for testing, configuring and data processing functions.
-* Loggers such as MSG and FAIL.
 * Assertions.
 * Pretty output, include coloring (cross platform supported).
 * Test data collecting.